-Certainly a stylish place to be, but you pay extra for nice-to-have items such as the virtual cockpit and flat-bottom steering wheel.
+The cockpit's a stylish place to be, but you pay extra for nice-to-have items such as the extended virtual cockpit functions and flat-bottom steering wheel.

-Compared with the relatively "soft" styling of its predecessor the new A1 Sportback has a far more purposeful, sporty look.
-It's only 56 mm longer but roughly the same width as its predecessor, but clever styling details such as the contrasting roof and the wide, flat and sloping C-pillar contribute to a more dynamic look.
-We also love the three flat slits on the leading edge of the bonnet, an homage to the iconic Sport Quattro from 1984.
+Compared with the relatively "soft" styling of its predecessor, the new A1 Sportback has a far more purposeful, sporty look.
+It's only 56 mm longer, but roughly the same width as its predecessor, but clever styling details such as the contrasting roof and the wide, flat and sloping C-pillar contribute to a more dynamic look.
+We also love the trio of slats/vents/cutouts just below the leading edge of the bonnet, they pay homage to the iconic Sport Quattro from 1984.

 Front Sports seats are standard, but the "Derby" cloth upholstery is optional.

-Seated behind the lovely, flat-bottomed and leather-wrapped steering wheel and gazing at the slick graphics of Audi's Virtual Cockpit, you may feel that the considerable outlay was worth it – the A1 is very good at making its driver feel special.
-But there are some caveats... dig a little deeper and the quality the plastics is perhaps still too similar to the Polo's (already of a high standard), and though digital instrumentation is standard, you pay extra for the greater functionality of the Virtual Cockpit – in our test unit it was bundled in with the necessary smartphone interface (bringing Apple Carplay And Android Auto functionality) and a different sound system as part of the Technology Package for a reasonable R9 900.
+When you're seated behind the lovely, flat-bottomed and leather-wrapped steering wheel and gazing at the slick graphics of Audi's Virtual Cockpit, you may feel that the considerable outlay for the 40TFSI S Line derivative was well worth it – the A1 Sportback is very good at making its driver feel special.
+But there are some caveats... upon closer inspection, the quality the plastics is perhaps still too similar to the Polo's (already of a high standard, it must be noted) and, although the digital instrumentation is standard, you pay extra for the greater functionality of the Virtual Cockpit – in our test unit it was bundled in with the necessary smartphone interface (including Apple Carplay and Android Auto compatibility) and an upgraded audio system (as part of the Technology Package) for a reasonable R9 900.
 And that fancy steering wheel with the shift paddles... that'll be a further R3 400, dankeshön.

 Dual-zone climate control and Audi Drive Select are standard on this model.
 Note charging pad and 2 USB ports.

-Standard interior features on this model includes auto lights/wipers, hill-start assist, MMI Radio Plus with a Bluetooth interface/voice recognition, auto-dimming rear-view mirror, Audi Drive Select, dual-zone climate control, cruise control and front sport seats.
+Standard interior features on the 40TFSI S Line includes auto lights/wipers, hill-start assist, MMI Radio Plus with a Bluetooth interface/voice recognition, auto-dimming rear-view mirror, Audi Drive Select, dual-zone climate control, cruise control and front sport seats.
 Interestingly, our test unit didn't come with leather upholstery, but rather "Derby Fabric", a no-cost option instead of the standard "Novum" fabric upholstery.

 Performance & Efficiency

-The A1 shares its 6-speed dual-clutch transmission with the VW Polo GTI.
+The A1 Sportback shares its 6-speed dual-clutch transmission with the VW Polo GTI.

-Powered by the same 2.0L turbocharged engine that you'll find in the Polo GTI, this A1 has 147 kW and 320 Nm of torque to play with through the VW Group's 6-speed dual-clutch transmission.
-Interestingly, Audi claims a 0-100 kph time of 6.5 seconds for this A1, which is 0.2 seconds faster than the Polo GTI.
-The latter hits back with a slightly higher top speed, however.
+Powered by the same 2.0-litre turbocharged engine that you'll find in the aforementioned Polo GTI, the 40TFSI S Line produces peak outputs of 147 kW and 320 Nm, which are directed at the front wheels through the VW Group's proven 6-speed dual-clutch transmission.
+Interestingly, Audi claims a 0-100 kph time of 6.5 seconds for this A1 Sportback, which is 0.2 seconds faster than the Polo GTI.
+The latter hits back with a slightly higher stated top speed, however.